ahotko/c-sharp-code-examples/README.md

 # C# Code Examples (mostly for myself)

-A collection of code samples I have learned/collected when using C# and think they might be useful in the future.
+A collection of code samples I have used C# and think they might be useful in the future.

-## Categories
+## Sample Categories
 * Patterns
   * Singleton Pattern
 * Syntactic Sugars